 In Rome, the Institute cooperates with the Pontificia Università della Santa Croce, to ensure that the resources already present in the library of this university are kept up to date.
 Meanwhile, in Pamplona, this task is carried out by CEDEJ in collaboration with the library of the University of Navarre.

-The resources in Rome consist of more than 600 books (April 20, 2015).
+The resources in Rome consist of more than 600 books.
 These may be located by means of the electronic catalog of the Pontificia Università della Santa Croce.

 For consultation and any other information, contact the library staff, located in Via dei Farnese 83, Rome (for more information, click here).

-As of March 31, 2013, the resources in Pamplona consisted of 5.623 Books (parts of books, books in collaboration and monographs) and pamphlets, and more than 4.000 journal articles .
+As of 2022, the resources in Pamplona consisted of 14.712 bibliographic recrods (books, parts of books, books in collaboration and monographs) and pamphlets, and more than 5.000 journal articles .
 These works may be located using the electronic catalog: Josemaría Escrivá Bibliographical Resources (FBJE).

-For any consultation, please contact the Center of Documentation and Studies on Josemaría Escrivá (CEDEJ) which can provide access to scholars on request.
+For any consultation of the electronic database, please contact the Center of Studies on Josemaría Escrivá (CEJE) which can provide access to scholars on request.